American Heart Association looks at vape effects on heart health

 Though you have to be 18 to purchase vaping products, they are marketed to young people.

-According to information presented at the “Coffee and Conversation” panel showed between 2017-18, e-cigarette use rose 78 percent among high school students 48 percent among middle school students.
+According to information presented at the “Coffee and Conversation” panel showed between 2017-18, e-cigarette use rose 78% among high school students 48% among middle school students.

 “My frustration with a Juul is it seems to be it’s a product made to be hidden.
 It’s supposed to be something people cant see that you’re doing. at least that’s my high school principal perspective,” Chris Ashbrook, head of upper school at Wichita Collegiate said.